pei-lu/fa24-labs/docs/docs/lab1/part3/the_clock.md

 He instead suggests you add it to your "simpler" alarm clock.
 After leaving the meeting room (with a massive headache), you decide to calm your mind and research how to implement this silly task.

-Upon closer inspection, it seems that these French revolutionaires gave up on their simpler system, and their higher order units of time became a bit more irregular.
+Upon closer inspection, it seems that these French revolutionaries gave up on their simpler system, and their higher order units of time became a bit more irregular.
 The French Republican Calendar has **10 days in a week, 3 weeks in a month, and 12 months in a year**.
 This however results in a 5-6 days (the *complementary days*) fewer in a year than the convetional calendar we use today.
 You decide that you don't have enough Advil to worry about this at the current moment.